Single Father Financial Help: Government & Organizations

 Many state governments offer dental benefits to single fathers to keep their teeth and gums healthy enough to kiss their children goodnight on weekends.
 Eligibility hinges on their percentage of PFL and their region’s oral care rules.

-As do the income-based eligibility criteria, dental services for adults covered by Medicaid vary by state.
+As do the income-based eligibility criteria, Medicaid adult dental services vary by state.
 However, single dads who qualify can get help with oral care for their children nationwide.

 Home Improvement Benefits

 The Department of Energy funds the Weatherization Assistance Program (WAP), which can help single fathers with various home upgrades.
-They must meet the FPL percentage criteria, and the improvements must reduce energy usage.
+The improvements must reduce energy usage and meet the FPL percentage criteria.

 Free WAP home improvements might include the following.